 First formed in 1993 on the initiative of Dr John Reid (then President of the Chartered Institute of Patent Attorneys), IPAN now focuses its activities on the Education, Business, Finance and Economics, and Parliamentary sectors.
 However, it does not lobby for any particular sector or IP viewpoint or provide legal advice on IP issues.
 As a result, IPAN is increasingly seen as an authority on IP awareness issues amongst important stakeholders.

 Constituted in England, the Intellectual Property Awareness Network – IPAN, is a not for profit company, limited by guarantee and with educational objects, registered in England under no. 07693250, with registered office at c/o the Chartered Institute of Patent Attorneys, 2nd Floor, Halton House, 20-23 Holborn, London EC1N 2JD.
 It operates with minimal formality and cost.
-Management is through the Board of Directors which decides on membership and the meeting programme.
+Management is through the Board of Directors which decides on applications for membership and the meeting programme.
 All members are governed by the IPAN Articles of Association and Rules.

 John Ogier is the current Chair, assisted by Stephen Jones and Nigel Worth as vice-Chairs.
 CIPA continues to provide active assistance, including help with IPAN meetings and some administrative support.

 Download the IPAN brochure for more information.

-The IPAN membership includes varied commercial, financial, professional and academic member organisations and individuals, sharing an enthusiasm for IP and its key role in the developing “knowledge” economy.
-Several other organisations such as the UK Intellectual Property Office and the Brussels based 4IP-Council, are observer members.
 IPAN seeks to promote equality, diversity and inclusion in its membership and activities, and encourages all to contribute fully and on an equal basis.
+The membership includes varied commercial, financial, professional and academic member organisations and individuals, sharing an enthusiasm for IP and its key role in the developing “knowledge” economy.
+Several other organisations, such as the UK Intellectual Property Office and the Brussels based 4IP-Council, are observer members.